by Lyn Lomasi, Staff Writer

 You spend hours on a submission perfecting every little detail when along comes an editor to mess with your masterpiece.
 If you're going to make it as a writer, you will have to work with editors.
 A necessary part of the publishing process involves dealing with editors.

 Learn to compromise.
 Editors can and often do change things.
 That's what they're there for.
 They catch the little mistakes we make (and we all make mistakes).
-They also may make changes that are better for structure, your audience, the web, and more.
-Though you may not always agree with their changes, you will have to deal with many of them.
-Depending on the publication, you may be able to form a compromise with the editor.
+They also may make edits that are better for structure, your audience, the web, and more.
+Though you may not always agree with them, you will have to deal with many editors.
+Learn to compromise on what your final piece will look like.

 Let it go.
 That may be easier said than done in many cases.
-As writers, we see our writings as our little babies, if you will.
-We work hard on it and it means so much to us.
+Writers often see our works as our little babies, if you will.
+We work hard on what we produce and it means so much to us.
 Altering it can feel like someone is trying to change us.
-After all, it does have our names on it.
+After all, it does often have our names on it and we made it.
 But at some point, we have to learn to let it go.
-If the work never bypasses an editor, it may never get out in front of the audience.
-Try not to get too attached and let the work go once its complete.
+If the work never bypasses an editor, it may never get out in front of the intended audience.
+Try not to get too attached and learn to just let the work go once its complete.

 What's the change?
 Instead of becoming to attached to the way the piece is written, focus on the message.
 If the edits do not take away the message, don't be so hard on the editor.
 It's perfectly fine to address the editor if you feel that the changes are unsatisfactory or take away from the message.
 But if the change is nothing that takes away the message, why waste all that energy getting upset?
 Write another article.